mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 ```
 iqtree2 -nt 20 -m LG+C60+F+G -msub nuclear -s [Alignment_File_Output_Step22] -bb 1000 -alrt 1000 -pre [Your_Choice_Of_Prefix_For_Output_File] -ft [Result_Step_Above]
 ```

-_Spoiler: there was no difference between the trees :/_

 >[!NOTE]
 >Furthermore, we also used the LG+F+I+G model since that was the initial tree model from the old set.
 However, after running PMSF on that tree output, the resulting tree of the PMSF is the same as the result above. (results not shown)